 For more details on graduate admissions requirements, visit VCU Admissions.

 Accepted students are automatically considered for a Ph.D. assistantship.
 If awarded, this appointment covers all required tuition and fees, and pays a biweekly stipend.
 This stipend is compensation for 20 hours per week of teaching and/or research performed for the department.
-Ph.D. assistantships are one-year appointments, renewable up to a total of four years.
+Students making satisfactory progress in the program typically receive tuition and stipend support for four years.
+Visit each concentration page for specific assistantship details.